Tuesday, October 29, 2024

 [Canton's submersible power unit]

-Why you should go – Meet the best in the business, exchange ideas, get challenged, come back to your company with new ideas, see new products and be a better elevator person.
-Maybe you would meet Elevator Pal Ed?
+Why you should go – If you're in the elevator industry, this is THE show to attend where you can meet the best in the business, exchange ideas, get challenged, and come back to your company with new ideas, see new products and be a better elevator person.
+Maybe you'll meet Elevator Pal Ed?

 2025 Convention – Houston, TX